 The Problem with Hymenachne

-Native to South America, Hymenachne was introduced as a ponded pasture grass for cattle fodder during the dry seasons.
+Hymenachne amplexicaulis, native to South America, was introduced as a ponded pasture grass for cattle fodder during the dry seasons.
 However this plant is highly invasive invading lagoons, wetlands, rivers, creeks and table drains.
 It interferes with the function of irrigation, infrastructure, recreational activities and wildlife habitats.
 It is spread through seeds and stem fragments dispersed by water, waterbirds and contaminated stock feed.

 This weed has the potential to be confused with the native Hymenachne, Hymenachne acutigluma.
 The difference is the exotic introduced species has a distinctive stem-clasping leaf base, where as the native Hymenachne does not.
 The native species is a smaller tropical species that does not grow south of Mackay.

 Hymenachne amplexicaulis is a Weed Of National Significance and is also Restricted Matter – Category 3 under the Biosecurity Act 2014.
 This means that it cannot be distributed or disposed of in any way.